April 11, 2025

-But rather than looking at this as a dark omen for your bottom line, business leaders should instead focus on re-engaging employees and building a resilient culture capable of withstanding challenges.
+But rather than looking at this as a dark omen for your bottom line, business leaders should instead focus on re-engaging employees and building highly engaged workplaces.
+Engaged employees perform better and contribute significantly to business success, leading to lower absenteeism, fewer workplace injuries, and overall improved organizational outcomes.

 Considering all this, what can organizations do to connect and engage workers, and build a thriving culture during a time when everyone seems to want to leave?